edHelper.com

 Cells

 1 On our planet Earth, life comes in a variety of forms.
-We have about 2 million species of animals (such as elephants), 270,000 types of plants (such as sunflowers), 4,000 kinds of bacteria (such as E. coli), 80,000 different protists (such as algae), and 72,000 assorted fungi (such as mushrooms).
+We have about 2 million species of animals (such as elephants).
+We have about 270,000 types of plants (such as sunflowers).
+We have about 4,000 kinds of bacteria (such as E. coli).
+We have about 80,000 different protists (such as algae).
+And we have about 72,000 assorted fungi (such as mushrooms).
 What do all these organisms or living things have in common?
 As hard to believe as it is, they are made of the same thing - the cell.
-Some like animals and plants consist of many or even billions of cells, while others like protists and bacteria live on a single cell.
+Some like animals and plants consist of many or even trillions of cells, while others like protists and bacteria are a single cell.

 Paragraphs 3 to 4: